OrigamiDream/OrigamiDream/README.md

 ✈️ I hope to be a Machine Learning Engineer in the future.

 🧠 I have a deep knowledge in Neuroscience.
-The most interested part is Basal Ganglia!
+The most interested part is CA1 area in Hippocampus!

 📖 I am currently learning about Kubernetes and Kubeflow.